 Purism Librem 5

-The Purism Librem 5 is marketed as a mobile phone “for anybody and everybody interested in protecting his/her data, communicating privately to your loved ones, or supporting a future of protecting your digital rights.”
-That’s pretty much everybody, and Librem has kept its promises.
-It’s built with PureOS, an open-source operating system not based on either Android or iOS.
-It’s the perfect choice if you’d like to stay away from this traditional duo, although it is expensive at $699.
-It was due for release in September 2019, with the first batch shipped out on the 24th.
+The Purism Librem 5 is marketed as a mobile phone “for anybody and everybody interested in protecting his/her data, communicating privately to your loved ones, or supporting a future of protecting your digital rights”.
+That should be pretty much everybody, and Librem has kept its promises: the phone is built with PureOS, an open-source operating system not based on either Android or iOS.
+It’s the perfect choice if you’d like to stay away from this traditional duo – although it is expensive.

-The most similar ethical alternative has to be PeerTube.
-Financed by French non-profit organisation Framasoft, it’s a “decentralised video hosting network, based on free/libre software.”
-In plain English, PeerTube is a network with many different hosting providers, and you’re free to join or host your own.
-PeerTube UK is an example of a network it’s possible to join.
-In practice, it has a similar layout to YouTube, and since it was only released in October 2018, expect more features and updates in the coming months.
+The ethical alternative most similar to YouTube has to be PeerTube.
+Financed by French non-profit organization Framasoft, it’s a “decentralised video hosting network, based on free/libre software”.
+In plain English, PeerTube is a network with many different hosting providers, and you’re free to either join or host your own.
+PeerTube UK is one example of a network it’s possible to join.
+The platform has a similar layout to YouTube, and since it was only released in October 2018, expect more features and updates in the coming months.

-It’s entirely possible that you’re reading this right now on Chrome.
-It’s another Google service that’s a leader in its field, somewhat justifiably.
-Personalised results make it easier to find what you’re looking for – but every interesting entry is liable to be added to your advertising profile in some shape or form.
+It’s entirely possible that you’re reading this right now on the Chrome browser: another Google service that’s a leader in its field, somewhat justifiably.
+Personalized results make it easier to find what you’re looking for – but every interesting entry is liable to be added to your advertising profile in some shape or form.

 Removing yourself from Chrome will go some way to curbing the data Google can collect about you, so we’ve listed a couple of great privacy-focused alternatives below: